-Get All your Compliance Requirements in one weekend and 14 CEU’s
+Get All your Compliance Requirements and 14 CEU’s

-Bring your Staff: One Weekend and Your Done, and We promise to make it FUN !
+Fuel your TEAM by LEARNING TOGETHER: and get all your compliance requirements and We promise to make it FUN !

-Continental Breakfast and Complimentary Lunch will be included each day as well as Fun/Informative Lunch and Learn’s
+Continental Breakfast and Complimentary Lunch will be included each day for participants that attend all day classes

 All Dental Offices, that have staff, are required to do the following:

 - Yearly OSHA Training